watsona4/scipy2016/SciPy2016TripReport.md

 > and built-in data structures, avoiding a proliferation of special
 > classes or a sprawling vocabulary.
 >
-> By integrating cleanly with the scipy stack, bluesky empowers
+> By integrating cleanly with the SciPy stack, bluesky empowers
 > scientists to build sophisticated experimental control logic.
 While
 > currently deployed for X-ray experiments at NSLS-II, bluesky is
 > developed in the open and should be useful for scientific experiment